 Two types: Hairless (no coat at all) and Powder Puff, which is described in the standard as “double soft and silky” with “long, thin guard hairs over the short silky undercoat.”
 Average to high maintenance.
 The Powderpuff needs regular brushing.
 Although you would think the Hairless are easy to groom, they are subject to pimples, acne, and even pustules.
 Professional grooming is not needed except for show dogs.
 Has little to shed.

-Exposed skin on the hairless dogs needs extra attention to prevent skin irritations.
-The hairless dogs can get sunburn and if they are outside in the summer, they need sunscreen.
-The hairless variety is prone to tooth loss and decay.
+The exposed skin on the hairless dogs requires special attention to minimise the chances of skin irritation.
+The hairless dogs can easily get sunburned if they are out in the sun a lot, and like humans, they need sunscreen.
+The hairless variety is more susceptible to tooth decay, therefore, proper and regular dental care is highly recommended.
 Powderpuffs have healthier teeth.
 Also prone to Legg-Perthes Disease.

 Low to moderate.
 Play will take care of most of his exercise needs, though daily walks are still required to fulfil his instinct to walk.